 While getting rid of fire ants can be a difficult undertaking using do-it-yourself methods, a trained pest control professional can eliminate an infestation with an effective treatment.
 As you likely know, fire ants earn their namesake for the rather painful bites and stings they can inflict.

-Western Exterminator specialists can help you with fire ants and other red ants around your home or business.
+Western Exterminator technicians can help you with fire ants and other ants around your home or business.
 Contact us today to find out how we can help you get rid of fire ants and prevent them from returning.

 If you've spotted red ants in your home, don't automatically assume they are fire ants.
 While, yes, fire ants are typically red, they can also be black, especially the black male reproductives.